 Paula Rawsthorne is a writer of Young Adult fiction.
 Her multi-award winning, thought-provoking thrillers, The Truth About Celia Frost, Blood Tracks, Shell and The New Boy get teenagers reading and talking.

-Paula is invited to do author visits and workshops in secondary schools throughout the UK and is a cheerleader for fabulous school librarians.
-This is her fifth year as a writer in residence for First Story.
+Paula is invited to do workshops in schools throughout the UK and is a cheerleader for fabulous school librarians.
+She has been a writer in residence for First Story since 2015.
 She lives in Nottingham with her husband and three children who are all much taller than her.